-■ 5.
-Other Special Conditions with Potentially Significant Effects on Corporate Governance
+5. Other Special Conditions with Potentially Significant Effects on Corporate Governance

-The Company holds 50.5% of voting rights (as of March 31, 2024, the same shall apply hereafter) of Sugimura Warehouse Co., Ltd. (Industry Sector: Warehousing & Harbor Transportation Services.
+The Company holds 50.5% of voting rights (as of March 31, 2025, the same shall apply hereafter) of Sugimura Warehouse Co., Ltd. (Industry Sector: Warehousing & Harbor Transportation Services.
 Hereinafter referred to as "Sugimura Warehouse"), a company listed on the Standard Market of the Tokyo Stock Exchange, making it a consolidated subsidiary.
 In addition, the Company holds 23.0% of the voting rights of Nomura Research Institute, Ltd. (Industry Sector: Information & Communication.
-Hereinafter referred to as "NRI") and 37.5% of the voting rights of Nomura Real Estate Holdings, Inc. (Industry Sector: Real estate.
+Hereinafter referred to as "NRI") and 37.2% of the voting rights of Nomura Real Estate Holdings, Inc. (Industry Sector: Real estate.
 Hereinafter referred to as "Nomura Real Estate Holdings"), both listed on the Prime Market of Tokyo Stock Exchange, making them equity-method affiliates.
-(The above three companies are collectively referred to as the "the Listed Companies".)
+(The above three companies are collectively referred to as the "Listed Companies".)
+Including the portion held by the Nomura Group

-Although the Nomura Group consists of the Company, the holding company, and its consolidated subsidiaries primarily engaged in businesses related to financial services, and pursues integrated business operations under the unified strategic focus as "Nomura Group", the Company is not directly involved in the decision-making process of the listed consolidated subsidiary, Sugimura Warehouse, from the standpoint of protecting its minority shareholders and respecting its autonomy and independence.
+Although the Nomura Group consists of the Company, the holding company, and its consolidated subsidiaries primarily engaged in businesses related to financial services, and pursues integrated business operations under the unified strategic focus as "Nomura Group", the Company is not directly involved in the decision-making process of the listed subsidiary, Sugimura Warehouse, from the standpoint of protecting its minority shareholders and respecting its autonomy and independence.
 In addition, NRI and Nomura Real Estate Holdings, listed affiliated companies, are independent companies outside the Nomura Group, and the Company is not directly involved in their decision-making processes.
 The Company expresses its opinions on their management through the exercise of its voting rights at their General Meetings of Shareholders.
 As for resolutions to be submitted to the General Meetings of Shareholders including proposals for the appointment and dismissal of Directors, the Company decides whether to vote for from the perspective of whether each resolution contributes to the enhancement of the corporate value of the Listed Companies or not.

-Although the Company and the Listed Companies share management policies and strategies, etc., through the collaborative relationship to the extent necessary, the Listed Companies deliberate and determinate their business strategies, financial strategies and capital policies, etc., independently from the Company, under their own governance structure.
+In addition, the Company and any Listed Company have not concluded important agreements that could affect the Listed Company's governance, and they share management policies and strategies, etc., through the collaborative relationship to the extent necessary.
+The Listed Companies deliberate and determinate their business strategies, financial strategies and capital policies, etc., independently from the Company, under their own governance structure.
 Regarding the governance structure of the Listed Companies, please refer to the disclosure materials of the Listed Companies, including their Corporate Governance Reports.

-[Listed consolidated subsidiary]
+[Listed subsidiary]